FRACTO

 Berlin, Kunsthaus ACUD

-FRACTO is an annual film festival that has been held in Berlin since 2017, dedicated to advancing the appreciation and significance of avant-garde and experimental filmmaking.
-Organized by the non-profit association FRACTO e.V., the festival primarily takes place at Kunsthaus ACUD, an independent art center established in 1991 in East Berlin.
-As the only city festival of its kind and one of the few in Europe, FRACTO aims to elevate the visibility and importance of avant-garde and experimental film practices.
+FRACTO is an annual film festival held in Berlin since 2017, dedicated to fostering discourse around avant-garde and experimental filmmaking.
+Organized by the non-profit association FRACTO e.V., the festival takes place at Kunsthaus ACUD, an independent art center founded in 1991 in East Berlin.
+As the only city festival of its kind and one of the few in Europe, FRACTO continues to amplify the visibility and relevance of experimental film practices.

-Over the years, the festival has showcased an average of 60 international experimental films across 12 programs, including numerous world, European, and German premieres.
-Notable focuses have included works by Jean Painlevè, Paolo Gioli, Stan Brakhage, Claudine Eizykman, Peter Tscherkassky, the Finnish Artists’ Moving Images Scene, Emmanuel Lefrant, and Milena Gierke, alongside a diverse selection of international films that reflect the contemporary landscape of experimental filmmaking.
+Over the years, FRACTO has presented an average of more than 90 international experimental films across 15 programs, including numerous premieres and thematic focuses.
+Past editions have featured works by Stan Brakhage, Claudine Eizykman, the Finnish Artists’ Moving Images Scene, Milena Gierke, Paolo Gioli, Emmanuel Lefrant, Dóra Maurer, Jean Painlevé, and Peter Tscherkassky, among others—highlighting the breadth and diversity of global experimental cinema.